xenoppy/xenoppy.github.io/_pages/cv.md

 *Supervisor: Dr. Li Lin* \
 *Designed and implemented a novel cooperative filesystem that optimizes I/O performance by coordinating between the host and emerging computing-capable SSD, especially in the case of disaggregated computing and storage resources.*
+* Proposed a collaborative solution that offloads certain filesystem operations from the host to the SSD, such as Path-Lookup and File-Mapping.
 * Conducted a comprehensive comparative study on the state-of-the-art filesystems and proposed an innovative space layout management scheme meeting high concurrency requirements.
 * Developed a highly adaptive logging system to ensure maximum reliability with minimal overhead for this filesystem.
 * Customized and pruned an open-source *SSD* simulator to provide a simulation platform evaluating the performance of the computing-capable *SSD*.